×

 Briana Kim, PC, has helped workers in Long Beach and surrounding areas restore justice to their workplace situation after facing various forms of workplace retaliation.
 For example, we have supported workers in restoring their rights and gaining compensation after they have faced the following:

 • Denial of a raise.
-Employers may exhibit adverse behavior of paying an employee less or denying them a raise they are entitled to as a means to punish them for standing up against illegal activity or asserting their workers’ rights.
+Employers may exhibit adverse behavior by paying an employee less or denying them a raise they are entitled to as a means of punishing them for standing up against illegal activity or asserting their workers’ rights.
 For example, this could include refusing to give an employee a deserved promotion after taking leave under the Family and Medical Leave Act (FMLA).

 • Demotion or termination.
-Employees in Long Beach and surrounding areas can face being demoted to a lower position at their workplace or even being terminated in retaliation for engaging in a protected activity, such as filing a workers’ compensation claim after a workplace injury.
+Employees in Long Beach and surrounding areas may be demoted or even terminated in retaliation for engaging in a protected activity, such as filing a workers’ compensation claim after a workplace injury.

 • Sudden unfavorable working conditions.
-Employers may attempt to retaliate against employees for their legally protected behavior by assigning them unfavorable shifts or moving them to a less desirable location in hopes that this will eventually make them leave the job.
+Employers may retaliate against employees for their legally protected behavior by assigning them unfavorable shifts or moving them to a less desirable location, hoping this will eventually make them leave the job.

 • Reducing hours.
 Employers may attempt to intimidate workers who have exercised their rights or reported unlawful activity at work by assigning them fewer hours, effectively negatively impacting their income and their ability to provide for their families.